WUCT General Information

 EVENT OVERVIEW

-WUCT is a day-long event, with all teams checking in at 7:15 AM and an awards ceremony ending at approximately 6:00 PM (times are in CDT).
+WUCT is a day-long event, with all teams checking in at approximately 7:15 AM and an awards ceremony ending at approximately 6:00 PM (times are in CDT).
 A more detailed schedule will be posted in the weeks leading up to event day.

 Exam Rounds